Expressions in Pipeline and Stage Properties

 For example, when using the Filter processor to remove data from the pipeline, you define the filter condition using any Snowflake SQL syntax that can be used in the WHERE clause of a query.

-StreamSets expression language
+StreamSets expression language for one-time evaluation

 The StreamSets expression language is based on the JSP 2.0 expression language.
 If you already use StreamSets, you are probably familiar with the StreamSets expression language.